max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 VisualizePositions() : VisualizePositions object
 	A class that places cubes on each position in the 'positions' array, given through the update function.
 Useful for quick visualizations of 3D positions.

-		Example, showing all properties:
+		Example, showing all properties

-			var v = new VisualizePositions();							// create VisualizePositions instance v.scale;													// (optional) the scale of the cubes (world size, default is 1) v.rotation;													// (optional) the rotation of the cubes (if continuousRotationis set to false) v.continuousRotation;										// (optional) make the cubes rotate around local up, clockwise (boolean, default is true) v.material;													// (optional) the material of the cubes (Asset.Material) v.showPositions( [vec3 Array] );							// show cubes on the given positions (array), returns the array of created SceneObjects for further customization v.getPositions();											// returns currently visualized positions
+			var v = new VisualizePositions()							// create VisualizePositions instance v.scale														// (optional) the scale of the cubes (world size, default is 1) v.rotation													// (optional) the rotation of the cubes (if continuousRotationis set to false) v.continuousRotation										// (optional) make the cubes rotate around local up, clockwise (boolean, default is true) v.material													// (optional) the material of the cubes (Asset.Material) v.showPositions( [vec3 Array] )								// show cubes on the given positions (array), returns the array of created SceneObjects for further customization v.getPositions()											// returns currently visualized positions
-			v.remove();													// clear all created visualizations
+			v.remove()													// clear all created visualizations

-		Example, shorter format:
+		Example, shorter format

-			var positions = [new vec3(0, 0, 0), new vec3(1, 0, 0)]; 	// some world positions to visualize
+			var positions = [new vec3(0, 0, 0), new vec3(1, 0, 0)] 		// some world positions to visualize
-			new VisualizePositions().update(positions);
+			new VisualizePositions().showPositions(positions)